 Broccoli Salad is an easy summer side with raisins, bacon and sunflower seeds.
-A salad can sit without wilting is perfect for outside events!
+Perfect for outdoor events where it can sit without wilting!

-A cold deli salad filled with veggies like classic Broccoli Salad is always a hit at potlucks and BBQs in the summer!
+A cold deli Salad filled with veggies is always a hit at potlucks and BBQs in the summer!
 For more old fashioned picnic sides, try my Bacon Pea Salad and Carrot Raisin Salad.

 Sabrina’s Broccoli Salad Recipe

 Broccoli Salad is an easy go-to cold salad side dish recipe, right up there with another one of my most popular recipes, Potato Salad.
-It’s made with fresh broccoli florets), red onion, raisins, and sunflower seeds mixed with seasoned mayonnaise and topped with crispy crumbled bacon.
+It’s made with fresh broccoli florets, raisins, and crumbled bacon in a creamy dressing for the perfect mix of fresh, sweet, and tangy flavors.
 It’s quick and you’ll enjoy it all summer long, and even get the kids to enjoy eating broccoli!

 Recipe Card